"Our sorrows and wounds are healed only when we touch them with compassion."

 As a 58 year old, suburban-loving, female, LGBTQ social worker, I have my share of stories, wisdom and anecdotes to pass on - should you choose to listen to them - that will be helpful to you as you travel your life journey.

-I know myself that when I rush or 'stretch myself too far too fast' (like the time a couple of years ago when I was playing in a Maryland Senior Olympics singles pickleball match I ran so hard to catch up to a ball that was too far away, I couldn't stop and fell flat on my face!).
+Wisdom is paying attention.
+It's knowing one's limits.
+I know myself that when I rush or 'stretch myself too far too fast', I injure myself (or otherwise 'crash').
+Such as the time a couple of years ago when I fell flat on my face/gut while playing in a Maryland Senior Olympics singles pickleball match.
 I've always prided myself in avoiding injuries by knowing my limits and 'playing within myself'.
 You are going to hear more about that principle from me I can guarantee you!

 I am also - by birth I guess - an optimist, so it's easy for me to look at all